pingcap/tispark/python/README.md

 Because of an open issue **[SPARK-25003]** in Spark 2.3, using spark-submit for python files will only support following api

 1. Use ```pip install pytispark``` in your console to install `pytispark`

+Note that you may need reinstall `pytispark` if you meet `No plan for reation` error.

 2. Create a Python file named `test.py` as below:
 ```python